Family Events & Activities Happening in Calgary in November

 And while you wait for your turn on the rink, why not check out some of the fantastic shopping and dining options nearby?

-What activities does your family have planned for this November in Calgary?
+What activities does your family have planned in Calgary in November?
 We’d love to hear them in the comments!